7 Course Creation Mistakes You Must Avoid When Teaching Online!

 Unlike traditional courses with printed coursebooks, you can adapt and change your course with students as you go along.

 When you are clear about what your students need and want, the fun of creative content creation can begin.
 You can create focused PowerPoint designs, for example, whilst keeping the course open and flexible at the same time.
-Using flipped class approaches and allowing students to build the course with you also allows the course to unfold in personalized ways.
+Using flipped classroom and allowing students to build the course with you also allows the course to unfold in personalized ways.

 2) Overwhelming students with mammoth projects